Home / Kazakhstan

 We rented our car with Vladex car rental and were very happy with them.
 They took a lot of time explaining both the car and what to watch out for on the road.
 When you inquire with them in English, you will likely speak to Nick - he was our main point of contact and super responsive throughout our drive when we texted him with questions.

-Don’t be discouraged by the shady-looking building they are located in.
+Don’t be discouraged by the shady-looking building they are located in (at least as of 2021 they were - let us know if they moved!).
 When picking up our car, we were a bit surprised to find the rental company to be located in an old building above a run-down looking hostel.
 However, the experience was completely positive (even though we even damaged the car a bit, see below).

 It really is worth renting a car in Kazakhstan, as you can get to places you wouldn't get to otherwise - like the breathtaking Assy Plateau